Fact Checked & Updated by Shea Brogren, MOT, OTR/L

 When looking at toys in terms of fine motor skills, consider how your child will manipulate the toys/pieces - using a whole hand, two hands together, or using a more refined grasp like that needed for writing.
 Add a bit of fun with wiggles or colors to challenge little fingers to move in new ways.
 It’s important to choose toys that are roughly at your child’s developmental or motor skill level so you provide a “just right challenge” that keeps him engaged while learning/playing.

-Toys that challenge gross motor skills work on balance, coordination, muscle strength, endurance, motor planning, and problem solving!
+Toys that challenge gross motor skills work on balance, coordination, hand-eye coordination, muscle strength, endurance, motor planning, and problem-solving!
 When kids move their bodies in new ways, their brains are learning through movement and sensory feedback.
-All of our favorite gross motor staples can grow with your child and be used to expand on language, social, cognitive AND motor skills!
+All of our favorite gross motor staples can grow with your child and be used to expand on language, social, cognitive, AND motor skills!

 Pretend play toys offer opportunities for social language development and exposure to daily life situations - from modeling going to the doctor, to reenacting a grocery shopping trip!
 Add the basics for pretend play toys, add a bit of creativity (and a little adult support possibly), and watch imagination take flight and skills develop.
 Act out the social stories to prepare your child for difficult transitions or community outings, or reinforce language skills when they recreate scripts from favorite TV shows!
 We’ve even linked you to a DVD that teaches kids pretend play skills through video modeling.